 Because capital funding has been inadequate, Metra now has the oldest commuter fleet in the nation.
 Approximately 40 percent of Metra's assets are classified as in marginal or worn condition.
-Half of the 800 bridges in Metra's system are 100 years or older.
+Half of the 800 bridges in Metra's system are 100 years old or older.
 These assets, while safe, have exceeded their useful lives.
 Metra will always run a safe railroad, but continued use will result in higher operating costs and degraded on-time performance.

-Public funding for operating costs, provided through a regional transportation sales tax and a partial state match, is also falling short.
+Public funding for operating costs, provided through a regional transportation sales tax and a partial state match, is falling short.
 Sales tax collections have fluctuated with economic conditions and have not met projections, even after the tax was increased in 2008.
-In recent years, the decline in retail sales at brick-andmortar stores, state budget deadlocks and the lack of a state bond program for capital investment have also had impacts on funding for public transportation.
+In recent years the shift from purchasing at brick-and-mortar stores to internet purchases has also hurt tax collections.
+The public transportation fund, a match to sales tax which came from general appropriations from the state budget, has been cut 10 percent in the most recent state budget.
+Collections from the RTA sales tax have had a 2 percent surcharge imposed by the state.
+The ADA program is increasing in cost, causing less and less money from sales taxes to be made. available to Metra, CTA and Pace.